 The second most common CCTV camera type is the dome camera.
 Similar to the bullet camera, dome cameras have a specific shape but are less noticeable at first.
 Typically the cameras are mounted on ceilings, thus making them an indoor camera, but they can be used outside if needed and mounted on a wall.
 Most cameras have night vision and heat and motion-sensing technology, allowing for effective 24/7 surveillance.
 The dome camera has a wider viewing angle than the bullet camera and tends to be more resilient toward tampering and vandalism.

 3) IP Cameras

 Among IP security options, there are wired, wireless, and wire-free cameras.
 Wireless cameras collect and send data over a wireless network.
-These security cameras connect to a user’s home wifi network and allows that user to see the footage from anywhere.
+These security cameras connect to a user’s home wifi network and allow that user to see the footage from anywhere.
 A common misconception is that wireless means the camera is wire-free.
 This is not the case as wireless cameras may still need a power cord.
 Wired security cameras are connected to a recorder directly which then connects to a router and the internet.
-Finally, wire-free cameras are completely cable free and battery powered.
+Finally, wire-free cameras are completely cable-free and battery-powered.
 Although battery replacements are necessary, these are the easiest option to install and all of the recorded footage is stored in the cloud.